AshV/AshV.github.IO/executing-actions-using-javascript-c-sharp-example-dynamics-365/ReadMe.md

 var OutArg = executeAction["OutArg"];
 ```

-If your action is **Not Global Action** then you can pass targettiing record in **Target** parameter, and yes you can pass parametrs as indexer also.
+If your action is **Not Global Action** then you can pass targeted record in **Target** parameter, and yes you can pass parameters as indexer also.

 ```csharp
 var executeAction = orgService.Execute(